How to Be a Better Partner: 3 Tips for a Happy Relationship

 All relationships are different, so there is no blanket framework for how to address and navigate conflict.
 But here is a helpful assessment I heard recently, that made me think differently about how I approach (or sometimes avoid approaching conflict) within my own relationship.

-Commonly, people fall into one of two camps when it comes to conflict: pursuers and withdrawers.
 Pursuers actively embrace conflict and often are the first to vocalize when they feel something is wrong.
 They are the “let’s just talk it out” types.

 Withdrawers, for one reason or another, do not respond as quickly when they feel something is wrong.
 They need time to approach conflict, and if caught off-guard or by surprise in a high-tension situation, will do their best to end the situation by whatever means necessary.

-• Take ownership and responsibility for the time you need and your process.
+Take ownership and responsibility for the time you need and your process.
 If you feel stuck in a tense situation, acknowledge it with your partner and ask them for time.
 Realize that anxiety is driving their timeline, and make a compromise by scheduling the conversation for a later date.

-How to be a better partner with expectations
+How to be a Better Partner with Expectations

-Although when choosing someone to spend the rest of our lives with, there are important steps, like aligning on values, that can sync base level expectations of how you both want to live out your lives and what things are important to you both.
+When choosing someone to spend the rest of our lives with, there are important steps, like aligning on values, that can sync base level expectations of how you both want to live out your lives and what things are important to you both.

 However, we are constantly oscillating between past, present, and future in our minds and subconsciously forming expectations.
 Maybe you have an anniversary planned, and although you’ve had anniversaries in the past, your wife expects something completely different than what you do.
 This mismatch has the potential to ruin an otherwise happy experience, and neither of you may even be aware of your own expectations, let alone your partners.